In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 Create the TakeAction folder

-1. Select Root in the Folders and Actions table and then click Add Folder.
+1. In the Folders and Actions table, select Root and click Add Folder.

-1. Select TakeAction in the Folders and Actions table, select the Display Properties finger tab in the Properties view, and then set the Icon Color to md:green.
+1. In the Folders and Actions table, select TakeAction, select the Display Properties finger tab in the Properties view, and set the Icon Color to md:green.

-1. Drag and drop the TakeAction folder between Inbox and BrowseDepartment.
+1. Drag the TakeAction folder and drop it between MyTasks and BrowseDepartment.

-1. Select again the TakeAction folder in the Folders and Actions table and then click Add Action.
+1. In the Folders and Actions table, reselect the TakeAction folder, and click Add Action.

-1. Set the Action to EmployeeActionSet > CreateAuthorEmployees [Create Action] and then click Next.
+1. Set the Action to EmployeeActionSet > CreateAuthorEmployees [Create Action] and click Next.

-1. Expand the TakeAction folder and then select NewEmployee in the Actions and Folders table.
+1. Expand the TakeAction folder and select NewEmployee.

-1. Select the Display Properties finger tab in the Properties view, set the Image Mode to Fill.
+1. Select the Display Properties finger tab in the Properties view, and set the Resize Mode to Fill.

 Add the ImportEmployees action

-You will now add a new action to import employees.
+You will now add a new action to import Employee records.

-1. Select TakeAction in the Folders and Actions table and then click Add Action.
+1. In the Folders and Actions table, select TakeAction and click Add Action.

 1. Enter the following values and then click Next:

-1. Set the Action to EmployeeActionSet > ImportAuthorEmployees [Import Action] and then click Next.
+1. Set the Action to EmployeeActionSet > ImportAuthorEmployees [Import Action] and click Next.

-1. Select the Display Properties finger tab in the Properties view and then set the Image Mode to Fill.
+1. Select the Display Properties finger tab in the Properties view and set the Resize Mode to Fill.

 Add the NewDepartment action

-Now you will create a third action to create a department.
+Now, you will create a third action to create a Department record.

-1. Select TakeAction in the Folders and Actions table and then click Add Action.
+1. In the Folders and Actions table, select TakeAction and click Add Action.

-1. Enter the following values and then select Next:
+1. Enter the following values and click Next:

-1. Set the Action to DepartmentActionSet > CreateAuthorDepartments [Create Action] and then click Next.
+1. Set the Action to DepartmentActionSet > CreateAuthorDepartments [Create Action] and click Next.

 1. Enter the following values and then click Finish:

-1. Select the Display Properties finger tab in the Properties view and then set the Image Mode to Fill.
+1. Select the Display Properties finger tab in the Properties view, and then set the Resize Mode to Fill.

 Add the Browse folder